 Integrate Your Accounting App

-Irrespective of whether you run a business that employs multiple people or work as a solo freelancer, it’s essential that accounting tasks are completed consistently and on time.
+Irrespective of whether you run a business that employs multiple people or works as a solo freelancer, it’s essential that accounting tasks are completed consistently and on time.
 Updating and reconciling accounts, however, can be a tedious process.
 And that’s where integrations come to the rescue.

 A fully-synched network of apps (or “tech stack”) will do a lot of the heavy lifting for you when it comes to weekly or monthly accounting jobs.
 Crucially, information that is added to one app will automatically update in others.
-Suppose, for example, that a client completes a payment via your online portal.
+Suppose, for example, that a client completes payment via your online portal.
 It will instantly appear in your CRM (customer relationship management software).
 This change, in turn, will also update your accounting app, eliminating the need for any manual data entry,

 Consider Using a POS (Point of Sale System)